 - Senior scientist, biological sciences, Trauma, Emergency & Critical Care Research Program, Sunnybrook Research Institute

 - Director, Ross Tilley Burn Centre, Sunnybrook Health Sciences Centre

-- Associate professor, department of surgery division of plastic & reconstructive surgery, University of Toronto
+- Professor, department of surgery division of plastic & reconstructive surgery, University of Toronto

-- Associate professor, department of immunology, U of T
+- Professor, department of immunology, U of T

 - Stress response

 - Hypermetabolism, including insulin resistance

 - Cell regeneration

 In May 2010, Dr. Jeschke was appointed director of the Ross Tilley Burn Centre at Sunnybrook Health Sciences Centre.
 He was also appointed surgeon-scientist in the division of plastic & reconstructive surgery, department of surgery and department of immunology, the University of Toronto.
 Dr. Jeschke is also an associate professor of surgery at U of T.

 Dr. Jeschke has been caring for burn patients and conducting research in the field of burns for nearly 20 years, and in that time has published more than 220 peer-reviewed articles and has authored several books and chapters on burn care.
 The quality of his research is reflected by his funding.
 He has been funded continuously since 2000 by the German Research Council, National Institutes of Health, Shriners Hospital for Children and foundations.
 He was recently awarded grants from the Canada Foundation for Innovation and the Canadian Institutes of Health Research.